cirosantilli/linux-cheat/file-permissions.md

 ##Numeric

-12 bits, logically grouped into 4 groups of three thus use of octal, since octal can represent 3 bits per digit)
+12 bits, logically grouped into 4 groups of three, thus the natural usage of octal notation, which can represent 3 bits per digit.

+Explained at:

+    man stat

 Meanings:

-- `4000`: suid
+- `4000`: SUID
-- `2000`: sgid
+- `2000`: SGID
 - `1000`: sticky bit
 - `0400`: owner read
 - `0200`:       write